DamRsn/NeuralNote/README.md

 - Improve stability
 - Save plugin internal state properly, so it can be loaded back when reentering a session
 - Add tooltips
-- Build a simple synth in the plugin so that one can listen to the transcription while playing with the settings, before export
+- Make internal synth support pitch bends
-- Allow pitch bends on non-overlapping parts of overlapping notes
+- Send MIDI out of the plugin to be routed to another instrument

 ## Bug reports and feature requests